White Noise Machines for Sleep: Enhance Your Restful Night

 Understanding Rayon, Viscose, and Tencel

-While bamboo rayon and viscose are derived from plant sources, their processing often involves toxic chemicals and energy-intensive methods.
-In contrast, Tencel (lyocell) uses closed-loop systems that reuse water and solvents, earning its status as a truly sustainable material.
+While bamboo rayon and viscose originate from natural materials, their chemical-heavy processing makes them less eco-friendly.
+In contrast, Tencel (lyocell) is produced in a closed-loop system that reuses water and solvents, making it a truly sustainable choice.

 Tips for Choosing Sustainable Bedding